Connect to the SSIS Catalog (SSISDB) in Azure

 - login information

-You can't create the SSISDB Catalog database on Azure SQL Database at this time independently of creating the Azure-SSIS Integration Runtime in Azure Data Factory version 2.
-It's the Azure-SSIS IR that runs SSIS packages on Azure.
-For more info, see Deploy SSIS packages to Azure.
+You can't create the SSISDB Catalog database on Azure SQL Database at this time independently of creating the Azure-SSIS Integration Runtime in Azure Data Factory.
+The Azure-SSIS IR is the runtime environment that runs SSIS packages on Azure.
+For a walkthrough of the process, see Deploy and run an SSIS package in Azure.

 Get the connection info from the Azure portal